PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Results Discussion

 The ablation study in Appendix \ref{app:ablation_studies:rate_of_convergence_over_increasing_props} investigates the rate of convergence of each method over an increasing number of training propositions, while Appendix \ref{app:ablation_studies:eval_performance_at_convergence_for_large_num_props} presents the performance of the baselines at convergence.
-In general, we find that as the number of training propositions increases, the performance at convergence remains similar for all three methods, but the rate of convergence decreases steadily for the baselines (to the point where convergence requires an impracticably long training time when the number of propositions is large) while PlatoLTL is robust to this increase and remains unaffected.
-This is because the baseline approaches must learn a unique token embedding from scratch for each atomic proposition, while PlatoLTL learns a single parameterized embedding for each predicate.
+In general, we find that as the number of training propositions increases, the performance at convergence remains similar for all three methods, but the rate of convergence decreases steadily for the baselines (to the point where convergence requires an impracticably long training time when the number of propositions is large).
+This is because the baselines must learn a unique token embedding from scratch for each proposition.
+Thus, attempting generalization across a parameterized proposition space via discretization scales poorly for the baselines as resolution increases.
+Meanwhile, PlatoLTL is robust to this increase and remains unaffected, since it learns a single parameterized embedding for each predicate.

-\textbf{Q2 \& Q3.} From Figure \ref{fig:eval_curves}, we see that PlatoLTL's performance on unseen propositions remains at parity to that on training propositions, for both environments.
-This is corroborated by the results in Tables \ref{tab:results_finite} and \ref{tab:results_infinite}, which show that PlatoLTL achieves strong performance on both the finite set of unseen propositions and the continuous set of propositions, in line with that for the training propositions.
-This is because PlatoLTL learns the underlying structure relating the propositions, thus facilitating generalization; Appendix \ref{app:ablation_studies:eval_performance_of_baselines_on_unseen_props} demonstrates that the baselines fail to generalize to unseen propositions, and Appendix \ref{app:ablation_studies:rate_of_convergence_over_increasing_props} shows that training performance of the baselines on a finite discretization of the continuous proposition space scales poorly as resolution increases.
+\textbf{Q2.} From Figure \ref{fig:eval_curves_discrete} and Table \ref{tab:results_discrete_finite}, we see that PlatoLTL's performance on the discrete sets of unseen evaluation propositions remains at parity to that on the discrete sets of training propositions.
+This is because PlatoLTL learns the underlying structure relating the propositions, thus facilitating generalization; Appendix \ref{app:ablation_studies:eval_performance_of_baselines_on_unseen_props} demonstrates that the baselines fail to generalize to unseen propositions.
 Indeed, PlatoLTL learns individual geometries for each predicate, placing them in separate parts of the embedding space; Appendix \ref{app:ablation_studies:pca_prop_embeddings} confirms this through a principal component analysis.
 Finally, Appendix \ref{app:ablation_studies:num_props_required_for_generalization} investigates the number of training propositions required for generalization.